slyapustin/fixly/README.md

 - Check the console for API error messages
 - Make sure you have an internet connection

-### Undo Functionality Not Working

-- Make sure to press Ctrl+Z (Windows/Linux) or Cmd+Z (Mac) while the text field is still in focus
-- The undo functionality only works once per AI fix
-- Some complex editors might override the standard undo behavior
-- Try clicking in the field again if the focus was lost

 ## Technical Details

 The extension works by:

-1. Injecting a content script that scans the page for text inputs and contenteditable elements
+1. Injecting a content script that monitors text selections on the page
-2. Adding a fix button next to these elements
+2. When text is selected, displaying a floating button near the cursor
-3. When clicked, sending the text to the background script
+3. When clicked, sending the selected text to the background script
 4. The background script calls the OpenAI API to fix the text
-5. The fixed text is then inserted back into the original element
+5. The fixed text is then inserted back at the location of the original selection
-6. The original text is stored temporarily to enable undo functionality

 ## License